Search Ask the Dietitian

-You can also look at the dietitian career basic questions at the Academy of Nutrition and Dietetics.
+You can also look at the basic questions about dietitian careers at the Academy of Nutrition and Dietetics.

 I'm a sophomore in high school and I'm interested in pursuing a career in being a dietician or nutritionist.
-I am wondering if you can give me more information on what dieticians / nutritionists are and how much you would make a year in these professions.
+I am wondering if you can give me more information on what dietitian / nutritionist are and how much you would make a year in these professions.
 Thanks.

 Go to the Academy of Nutrition and Dietetics's high school information page.
 Then go to Dietitian Central: Surveys of Salary by State.
 If after reading you have more questions, please write back, but first ready my what's a dietitian and who's a nutritionist page.